NoahBres/LearnRoadRunner/docs/follower-pid-tuning.md

 4. Ensure that you have the `Field` view selected in the top right.

-5. You should see two lines and two circles being drawn: <span style="background: #4CAF50;" class="px-1 md:px-2 py-1 mb:pb-2 text-black rounded">green</span> for the target position and <span style="background: #3F51B5;" class="px-1 md:px-2 py-1 text-white rounded">blue</span> for your bot's actual position.
+5. You should see two lines and two circles being drawn: <span style="background: #4CAF50;" class="px-1 py-1 text-black rounded md:px-2 mb:pb-2">green</span> for the target position and <span style="background: #3F51B5;" class="px-1 py-1 text-white rounded md:px-2">blue</span> for your bot's actual position.

 6. Look for the `SampleMecanumDrive` in the right sidebar.
 Open that dropdown.
 You should be seeing two options: `HEADING_PID` and `TRANSLATION_PID`.
 Both options are located in the `SampleMecanumDrive` file.